 The traditional toolbox is still a firm favourite but they have come a long way from the enamelled tin box with a single lift-out tray of the past.
 Today, tool storage is a market in itself, with products ranging from boxes to bags to racking and shelving.

-Hand and power tools left in vehicles overnight are a prime target for thieves – ideally, they should be removed from vehicles when left unattended, but where this is not practical a well-made security box could be the answer.
-Whether your tools are being stored on site or a vehicle, ensure they are secure and locked away out of sight.
+Hand and power tools left in vehicles overnight are a prime target for thieves – ideally, they should be removed from vehicles when left unattended.
+However, when this is not practical a well-made security box could be the answer.
+Whether your tools are being stored on site or a vehicle, security boxes ensure they are secure and locked away out of sight.

 Ideally, you should consider using both a toolbox and a tool bag.
 Use a standard heavy-duty toolbox to store the bigger, more expensive tools and a tool bag for the smaller bits and pieces, such as drill bits, nails, screwdrivers, and tape measures, for quick and easy retrieval.
-A lot of high end tools are now supplied in tough carry cases, good enough for day to day use.
+Many high-end tools are now supplied in tough carry cases, good enough for day-to-day use.

-For the handyman at home there are other simple ideas that will help organise your tools so they are visible and close to hand;
+For the handyman at home there are other simple ideas that will help organise your hand tools and power tools, so they are visible and close to hand.

 - Shelving – whether garage or garden shed, shelves and racking is a convenient way of storing tools and out of reach.

-- Polystyrene wall mounted strips are ideal for holding drill, router bits and other small power cutting tools and cost next to nothing to make.
+- Polystyrene wall mounted strips are ideal for storing power tools like a drill, router bits and other small power-cutting tools.
+Best of all, it costs next to nothing to make.

 - Peg boards are easy to make and are probably the most basic and of useful tool organisers.

 Now that you know how to store your tools, you’ll have no problem with taking care of those tools.